Vaibhavbt2/Solar-Cell-Simulation/README.md

 # Solar-Cell-Simulation

-This repository contains a Python-based simulation of a **silicon PN junction solar cell**.
+This repository contains a Python-based simulation of a **Silicon PN junction solar cell**.
 The project was developed as part of my M.Sc.
 Physics coursework and focuses on numerical modeling of basic semiconductor device physics.

 The notebook demonstrates: